ISHIKARAJDEV/SQL-PROJECT-ON-Agricultural-Production-Data-Analysis/README.md

 Our goal?
 To create SQL tables so elegant that even your database will want to frame them! 📊

 ## Technologies Used
-This project is powered by a bunch of tools that have nothing to do with actual farming but make analyzing data a whole lot easier:
+This project is powered by  tool that have nothing to do with actual farming but make analyzing data a whole lot easier:

 **SQL**: MICROSOFT SQL SERVER Because Excel just isn’t enough for us data hoarders. 📈